What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 The Cons of OEM

-The Buyer has to pay for all tooling and molding costs, which can be extremely costly depending on the degree of customization.
+The Buyer must pay for all tooling and molding costs, which can be extremely costly, depending on the degree of customization.

 It takes at least a month, and usually longer, to create a mold and do new tooling.